MapRock/TimeMolecules/tutorials/business_application_intuition/hypothetical_example_of_time_molecules_application.md

 # What Time Molecules adds

-NorthRiver uses Time Molecules as the **time-side semantic layer** for this business event.
+Kōlea uses Time Molecules as the **time-side semantic layer** for this business event.

 It does not merely create one model of “the customer journey.”
 That would be too simplistic.